Ericsson312/fancy-calculator-wpf/README.md

 # FancyCalculator

-The given app allows you to perform basic arithmetic operations on numbers with floating point.
+The given app allows you to perform basic arithmetic operations on numbers and numbers with floating point.

 ![](calculator.jpg)